Business Analyst Quick Start¶

 The storage type indicates how the dataset backend should store the column data, such as “string”, “boolean”, or “date”.

-The meaning is a rich semantic type automatically detected from the sample contents of the columns, such as URL, IP address, or sex.
+The meaning is a rich semantic type automatically detected from the sample content of the column, such as URL, IP address, or sex.

 Click the column heading of the customerid column, and then select Analyze from the menu.